Discover why MarTech is crucial to your business and learn what makes a successful MarTech stack.

-- Implement automatic workflows so that immediate actions are triggered for new leads and potential deals, and your team is instantly notified of the next step.
+- Implement automatic workflows to trigger immediate actions for new leads and potential deals (Teams will receive instant notifications of the next step).

-HubSpot allows you to implement and manage your content strategy all in one place, by allowing you to:
+HubSpot allows you to implement and manage your content strategy all in one place and:

-- Seamlessly produce content pieces that look good and are always consistent with your digital brand.
+- Seamlessly produce content pieces that look great and are consistent with your digital brand

-- Track the results of your content in terms of leads, engagements, and sales.
+- Track the results of your content in terms of leads, engagement, and sales

-Many modern SEO tools, like those provided by HubSpot, can automatically analyze your website and offer up suggestions on how to improve.
-By implementing the suggested changes for your on-page and off-page SEO, your content will be sure to reach a larger number of high-intent searchers.
+Many modern SEO tools, like those HubSpot provides, can automatically analyze your website and offer improvement suggestions.
+By implementing the suggested changes for your on-page and off-page SEO, your content will reach more high-intent searchers.

 - The HubSpot Website Grader gives you clear insights into your site’s mobile responsiveness, page speed, image sizes, link integrity, and security — all of which influence search engine rankings.

-- Leverage integrated SEO tools while creating blog posts, without the need for third-party plugins.
+- Leverage integrated SEO tools while creating blog posts without needing third-party plugins.

 - Use built-in form functionality for lead capture on any landing page you choose.